Eddie Rosario Player Props: Braves vs. Brewers

 Eddie Rosario At The Plate

-- Among the qualifying batters, he ranks 96th in batting average, while his on-base percentage ranks 125th and he is 43rd in slugging.
+- Among the qualified batters, he ranks 88th in batting average, while his on-base percentage ranks 125th and he is 42nd in slugging.

-- Rosario has picked up a hit in 52 of 88 games this season, with multiple hits 20 times.
+- In 59.6% of his 89 games this season, Rosario has picked up at least one hit.
+He's also had 21 multi-hit games.

-- Rosario has driven in a run in 24 games this year (27.3%), including 11 games with more than one RBI (12.5%).
-He has also driven in three or more of his team's runs in five contests.
+- In 28.1% of his games this year, Rosario has had at least one RBI.
+He's picked up more than one in 13.5% and driven in three or more of his team's runs in five contests.

-- He has scored in 31 games this year (35.2%), including multiple runs in seven games.
+- In 36.0% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.